he1ex-tG/ConverterData/README.md

 In this module, the service layer is quite simple.
 But its presence is necessary to build a clean architecture.
 It serves to access the [database](#23-repositories) and pass the results to the [controller](#1-api).
-The only complication is the implementation of the function to control the maximum number of files uploaded by the user.
+The only complication is the implementation of the function that controls the maximum number of files uploaded by the user.

 ### 4. Tests